Opinion/editorial: How can teens say no to $15/hr. summer jobs?

-So much for the onerous burden of inflation springing from the end of pandemic relief and an explosion of pent-up demand for everything, as well as ongoing support to help Ukraine survive a Russian invasion.
-The economic news has been made to seem positively toxic with an emphasis on inflation at a 40-year high due to post-pandemic consumer demand and gasoline prices above $4 a gallon as the U.S. and Europe try to reduce or eliminate the purchase of Russian oil and natural gas.
+The burden of inflation sparked by the end of pandemic relief and pent-up consumer demand combines with ongoing U.S. support to help Ukraine survive a Russian invasion to make certain.
+News of 40-year high inflation and gasoline prices above $4 a gallon as the U.S. and Europe try to reduce or eliminate the purchase of Russian oil and natural gas often seem toxic.

 Yet if things are as bad as we are told, how come Junior turns his nose up at a $15/hr. lifeguard gig?

-The short answer is that things are not nearly as bad as they seem.
-Unless, of course, you were hoping to go for a swim in Albemarle after Memorial Day.
+The short answer is that there is plenty of good stuff going on with the bad.
+Unless, of course, you were hoping to go for a swim in Albemarle’s Walnut Creek after Memorial Day.

 People are also reading…